 The Dickens Bait Company started making lures sometime around 1916 in Fort Wayne, Indiana.
 Their first lure, the Liar Convertible Minnow (also called the Duplex Darter) features a convertible hook pin that allows the front hook to be removed and re-inserted on the opposite side of the lure.
 This system allows the lure to be used as a top water lure with one setting or an underwater diving lure with the other setting.

 The Dickens Bait Company also made a small 1 1/2″ wooden lure called the Weedless Wonder.
 This old lure has a back hook that’s covered with a feather.
+This brochure came in the box shown above for the Liar Convertible Minnow.

 The Fire Lite Lightning Bug Lure was manufactured in Gosport, Indiana.
 The lure can be unscrewed and filled with lightning bugs!